 |Rodney B. Siegel, Ph.D., Executive Director|

-Rodney joined IBP in 1998 as a research scientist, after completing his B.A. at Yale University and then his Ph.D. at the University of California, Davis.
-He now splits his time between working as a research scientist for IBP’s Sierra Nevada Bird Observatory and serving as IBP’s Executive Director.
-Rodney’s research interests include the effects of fire and fire management on Black-backed Woodpecker and other forest birds, the conservation of meadow birds in the Sierra Nevada, the ecology and conservation of owls, and the effects of climate change on forest birds.
-He is particularly interested in research questions that have practical applications for land management and species conservation.
-Rodney has published more than 30 papers in peer-reviewed journals, and serves on the Executive Steering Committee of California Partners in Flight.
+Rodney joined IBP in 1998 as a research scientist, after completing his B.A. at Yale and his Ph.D. at U.C.
+Davis.
+He splits his time between working as a research scientist for IBP’s Sierra Nevada Bird Observatory and as IBP’s Executive Director.
+His research includes the effects of fire and fire management on Black-backed Woodpecker and other forest birds, the conservation of meadow birds in the Sierra Nevada, the ecology and conservation of owls, and the effects of climate change on forest birds.
+He is particularly interested in research that has practical applications for management and conservation.
+Rodney has published over 50 papers in peer-reviewed journals and co-authored multiple conservation strategies for California birds.
 Phone (415) 663-2051.
 Rodney's CV

-Lauren graduated from Whitman College in 2008 with a BA in Biology, and is currently finishing up her M.S. degree from Arkansas State University, where she studied the use of aquaculture ponds and restored wetlands by Interior Least Terns and a variety of shorebirds.
+Lauren graduated from Whitman College in 2008 with a B.A. in Biology.
 She began banding with IBP's MAPS Program in 2009 as an intern in Oregon and then in 2010 on Saipan before becoming a MAPS crew leader for IBP in Oregon in 2011.
 She joined the IBP team at Point Reyes Station in the fall of 2014, where she works to recruit, train, and supervise MAPS crews, receive and verify banding data, and teach bird banding courses.
+Additionally, Lauren produces artwork, illustrations, and figures for IBP's publications.
+Lauren's art portfolio.
 Phone (415) 663-1436.
 Lauren's CV

 |Mandy Holmgren, Staff Biologist|